-Canadian capital gains tax is on the minds of investors as markets rise following the 2020 COVID-19 slump
+Canadian capital gains tax is always on the minds of investors even as they deal with market downturns

 There are three main forms of investment income in Canada: interest, dividends and capital gains.
 The government taxes each differently.
 Here’s a reminder of how smart investors use their knowledge of taxation rates, especially in the case of Canadian capital gains tax.